Dennis Nilsen: Childhood

-In the years following the death of his grandfather, Nilsen became more quiet and withdrawn, often standing alone at the harbour watching the herring boats.
-At home, he seldom participated in family activities and retreated from any attempts by adult family members to demonstrate affection towards him.
+In the years following the death of his grandfather Nilsen became more quiet and withdrawn, often standing alone at the harbour watching the herring boats.
+At home he seldom participated in family activities and retreated from any attempts by adult family members to demonstrate affection towards him.
 Nilsen grew to resent what he saw as the unfair amount of attention his mother, grandmother and, later, stepfather displayed towards his older brother and younger sister.
 Nilsen envied Olav Jr.'s popularity.
-He often talked to or played games with his younger sister Sylvia, to whom he was closer than any other family member following his grandfather's passing.
+He often talked to or played games with his younger sister Sylvia, to whom he was closer than any other family member following his grandfather's death.

 On one of his solo excursions to the beach at Inverallochy, in 1954 or 1955, Nilsen became submerged beneath the water and was almost dragged out to sea.
 He initially panicked, flailing his arms and shouting.
 As he "gasped for air which wasn't there", he recalled believing that his grandfather was about to arrive and pull him out before experiencing a sense of tranquillity.
-His life was saved by another youth who dragged him ashore.
+His life was saved by another youth, who dragged him ashore.
 Shortly after this incident, Nilsen's mother moved out of his grandparents' home and into a flat with her three children.
 She later married a builder named Andrew Scott, with whom she had four more children in as many years.
-Although Nilsen initially resented his stepfather (whom he viewed as an unfair disciplinarian) he gradually came to grudgingly respect him.
+Although Nilsen initially resented his stepfather (whom he viewed as an unfair disciplinarian) he gradually gained grudging respect for him.
 The family moved to Strichen in 1955.

-At the onset of puberty, Nilsen realised he was homosexual, which initially confused and shamed him.
+At the onset of puberty Nilsen realised he was homosexual, which initially confused and shamed him.
 He kept his sexuality hidden from his family and his few friends.
-Because many of the boys to whom he was attracted had facial features similar to those of his younger sister Sylvia, on one occasion he sexually fondled her, believing that his attraction towards boys might be a manifestation of the care he felt for her.
+Because many of the boys to whom he was attracted had facial features similar to those of his younger sister, Sylvia, on more than one occasion he sexually fondled her as she slept, believing that his attraction towards boys might be a manifestation of the care he felt for her.
 Nilsen made no efforts to seek sexual contact with any of the peers to whom he was attracted, although he later said he had been fondled by an older youth and did not find the experience unpleasant.
-On one occasion, he also caressed and fondled the body of his older brother as he slept.
+On one occasion he also caressed and fondled the body of his older brother as he slept.
 As a result of this, Olav Jr. began to suspect his brother was gay and regularly belittled him in public – referring to him as "hen" (Scottish slang for "girl").
 Nilsen initially believed that his fondling of his sister may have been evidence that he was bisexual.